-Over at Plurk, my favorite micro-blogging social networking tool, a plurk from Juned caught my attention:
+A few years ago at Plurk, once my favorite micro-blogging social networking tool, a plurk caught my attention:

 Imagine the following scenario.

 Ever notice this person running around, fussing over others, chattering a mile-a-minute when what they are really saying is “I hope I’m pleasing you”.
 Now there is nothing wrong with trying to please people.
 But People-pleasing backfires.
-Not only do others get annoyed with them, the people pleaser often get annoyed when the intent to please did not work as planned.
-The most comfortable people to be around are those who are considerate of others but ultimately please themselves.
+Not only do others get annoyed with them, the people pleaser often gets annoyed when the intent to please did not work as planned.
+The most comfortable people are those who are considerate of others but ultimately please themselves.

 Is the People Pleaser a civil or plastic person?